-- For further details of registering ASM instance in a Oracle resource, refer to step 5 of "2.2.7.1 Oracle Resource Creation and Registration"

-- The NULLDETECTOR attribute is automatically set to the flag of the ASM instance resource.
+- For further details of registering Oracle ASM instance in a Oracle resource, refer to step 5 of "2.2.7.1 Oracle Resource Creation and Registration" - The NULLDETECTOR attribute is automatically set to the flag of the Oracle ASM instance resource.
 This value cannot be changed.

-- Set up Grid user to ASM instance resource and Oracle listener resource, Oracle user to Oracle instance resource. - Set up the following script in PreOnlineScript of the ASM instance resource to start ASM after CSS started.
+- Set up Grid user to Oracle ASM instance resource and Oracle listener resource, Oracle user to Oracle instance resource.

+- In case of Oracle Database 11g R2/12c R1(12.1.0.1), set up the following script in PreOnlineScript of the Oracle ASM instance resource to start Oracle ASM after CSS started.